EnigmaCEO/MinMins/Assets/Plugins/I2/Localization/readme.txt

 FIX: If the WebService was set in a LanguageSource inside the scene and not in the I2Languages.prefab, Google Translate/Export/Import wasn't working.
 FIX: Compile erors when using an old version of TextMeshPro (requiring TextMeshPro_Pre53)
 FIX: Texts for Right-To-Left languages containing multiple lines was showing extra lines when using \r\n for new lines
-FIX: LanguageSource.Import_Google was not executing when Auto-Update was set to NEVER  (even if ForceUpdate was true)
+FIX: LanguageSourceData.Import_Google was not executing when Auto-Update was set to NEVER  (even if ForceUpdate was true)
 FIX: Accessing www.text was returning an Encoding error in the latest patch releases (5.4.1p3 and 5.3.5p7)

 2.6.7